cadalzolc/crud-express-prisma-mssql/README.md

 module.exports = router;
 ```

-## In your server.js which the entrypoint of your application
+## The script of server.js which is the main entrypoint of your application.
 ```javascript
 const express = require('express');
 const bodyParser = require('body-parser');